morskyjezek/si676-2025-activities/_posts/2025-09-25-omeka-s-install-guide.md

 If you are seeing a page like the one above, then your Omeka S instance should be ready to go.
 To get started, fill in the initial user form and click the “Submit” button at the bottom of the page.

-The final steps are to configure Omeka S with new sites, modules, users, and the collection content.
-To get started on that, the next step is [Omeka S configuration]({{ site.baseurl }}{% link _posts/2025-09-26-omeka-s-configuration-guide.md %}).
+There is more work to do to get sites and collections running, but if you completed the above, then your Omeka S platform is ready to go.
+The next steps will be to configure Omeka S so it can publish new sites, modules, users, and the collection content.
+These will be parts of the next assignment and described in the [Omeka S configuration guide]({{ site.baseurl }}{% link _posts/2025-09-26-omeka-s-configuration-guide.md %}).

 ## Resources